 The objectives of the project are to 1) determine the actual coalbed natural gas energy requirements and surface facility needs for a medium-sized rural village such as Fort Yukon (population ~650), 2) determine if low-rank coals, are capable of CBNG production, 3) determine if slimhole drilling technology can be used to greatly reduce gas production and dewatering costs, 4) determine if production of low volumes of gas at temperatures well below freezing during winter months can be achieved, and 5) assemble a database of information on gas and water flow rates, gas content, coal seam properties, well drilling, completion and stimulation techniques, and pumping and injection systems for dewatering and water management.

 The project was selected under a non-competitive five-year cooperative agreement with the University of Alaska-Fairbanks (UAF) to conduct arctic energy research in two broad categories: fossil energy and remote electrical power generation.
-The DOE Arctic Energy Office and UAF are collaborating with the energy industry and state agencies to better identify Alaska's unique research needs.
+The NETL Anchorage office and UAF are collaborating with the energy industry and state agencies to better identify Alaska's unique research needs.

 University of Alaska